Pasadena Plastic Surgery Joins Lipedema Foundation Biobank Effort

-Pasadena Plastic Surgery now serves as an official biobank collection site, expanding access to high-quality samples for research.
-Dr. Michael Schwartz is a board-certified facial plastic and cosmetic surgeon with more than 20 years of experience and extensive expertise in advanced liposuction techniques relative to Lipedema treatment.
-He was an early adopter of tumescent liposuction bringing valuable insight to tissue-based research.
-Surgical Coordinator Cristina Corral, and their team lead on-site collection of biological samples and clinical data from individuals who choose to participate.
-LF is excited to partner with a skilled and caring surgeon who is committed to advancing research, and was inspired by Cristina’s story of living with Lipedema and combining her patient experience with her career, as she has worked supporting patients undergoing Lipedema removal surgeries at Pasadena Plastic Surgery for 10 years and actively raises awareness by sharing her personal journey while helping bridge patient experience with research participation.
+Pasadena Plastic Surgery, led by Dr. Michael Schwartz, now serves as an official LF Biobank collection site, expanding access to high-quality samples for research.
+Dr. Michael Schwartz is a board-certified facial plastic and cosmetic surgeon with more than 20 years of experience.
+In support of our efforts to expand the LF Biobank, Surgical Coordinator Cristina Corral and the Pasadena Plastic Surgery team lead on-site collection of biological samples and clinical data from individuals who choose to participate.
+Cristina, who lives with Lipedema, has supported patients undergoing liposuction to treat Lipedema at Pasadena Plastic Surgery for 10 years and actively raises awareness by sharing her personal journey.

-One unexpected benefit of the collection day was greater insight into the appearance of the affected-adipose.
+One unexpected benefit of the collection day was greater insight into the appearance of Lipedema-affected fat.
 Cristina showed LF staff a piece of excised skin and pointed out the Lipedema nodules directly.
 They were visible, tangible, and unmistakably distinct from healthy tissue.
-It is one thing to read about the physical markers of this disease – it is another to see them plainly in front of you.
+It is one thing to read about the physical markers of this condition — it is another to see them plainly in front of you.

 “Patient-submitted samples like these are critical to research progress... direct analysis of affected tissues is essential to understand the local biological mechanisms driving the disease.”